nadavsinai-philips/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ## Verify the monitoring installation

-*TODO:* run `kubectl` command to show the running pods and services for all components.
-Take a screenshot of the output and include it here to verify the installation
+TASK1 - DONE - run `kubectl` command to show the running pods and services for all components.  - screenshots available (task 1 -a,b,c)

 ## Setup the Jaeger and Prometheus source
-*TODO:* Expose Grafana to the internet and then setup Prometheus as a data source.
-Provide a screenshot of the home page after logging into Grafana.
+TASK2 - DONE -  Expose Grafana to the internet and then setup Prometheus as a data source. screenshot after logging into Grafana - task2

 ## Create a Basic Dashboard
-*TODO:* Create a dashboard in Grafana that shows Prometheus as a source.
+TASK3 - DONE - Create a dashboard in Grafana that shows Prometheus as a source.
 Take a screenshot and include it here.

 ## Describe SLO/SLI
-*TODO:* Describe, in your own words, what the SLIs are, based on an SLO of *monthly uptime* and *request response time*.
+TASK4 - DONE - Describe, in your own words, what the SLIs are, based on an SLO of *monthly uptime* and *request response time*.
+SLI for Monthly uptime is a mesurement of uptime (as observed by a liveness prob fro example) divided by total time in a month to get percentage
+SLI for request response time is a mesurement of  average time per request or even maximum time per request with theshold filtering of some small number of edge case

 ## Creating SLI metrics.
-*TODO:* It is important to know why we want to measure certain metrics for our customer.
+TASK5 - It is important to know why we want to measure certain metrics for our customer.
 Describe in detail 5 metrics to measure these SLIs.
+1. number of failed requests - to remove these from r/s time
+2. total number of requests - to caclulate percentage
+3. time for request/response - to calculate r/s average time
+4. workload in status other than running in percentage of time in timeframe (day,months etc)
+5.

 ## Create a Dashboard to measure our SLIs
 *TODO:* Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure to measure 40x and 50x errors.
 Create a dashboard that show these values over a 24 hour period and take a screenshot.